Feasibility of Establishing Albatross Breeding Colonies in the California Channel Islands

 We used a risk analysis framework developed for the U.S. National Park Service to evaluate the potential ecological risks of this action.
 In 2021, we met with biologists and managers from the National Park Service and the U.S. Navy, and we visited several of the Channel Islands to gather information.
 Creating an albatross colony in the Channel Islands is feasible using available methods.
 Santa Barbara and San Nicolas islands would be most suitable for albatross.

 Social attraction is less expensive and might be effective for creating a Laysan Albatross colony because that species is already visiting some islands.
 Translocation would be necessary to create a Black-footed Albatross colony.
 The risks associated with attempting to establish albatross breeding colonies in the Channel Islands were deemed to be generally low, but the risk of no action is high to these albatrosses.
-This can be a useful assisted colonization case study that can inform decisions by land managers and agencies regarding conservation of North Pacific albatrosses and other species.
+This can be a useful assisted colonization case study that can inform decisions by land managers and agencies regarding the conservation of North Pacific albatrosses and other species.

 Click here for the final project report: (Link coming soon)